 In the spring semester of their junior year each student will meet with the DP Director and one other DP faculty member for an interview.
-The student completes the evaluation form, available in Appendix A of the handbook, and brings it to the meeting.
+The student completes the evaluation form, available on pages 29-30 of the handbook, and brings it to the meeting.
 The DP director and additional faculty member complete the evaluation for the student also and compare the evaluations during the meeting time.